harneetsahi/backendProject/README.md

 14. Next step is to create a user object and create entery in db
 15. Now in our code, only User is talking to database so we will use it to create user object using '.create' on it with putting all user details in an object.
 Make sure to put await because connecting with database can take time.
-16. To check if user was successfully created, we can use the method findById() and pass in user.id.
+16. To check if user was successfully created, we can use the method findById() and pass in user.\_id.
 At the same time, we can use select() to remove 'password' and 'refreshToken' from the object by using minus - sign before both properties.
 17. Handle error if no user has been created.
 18. finally return the response using ApiResponse.